MikeMak123/MikeMak123/README.md

   🌱 Major in `Computer Science/Software Engineering`

-  🧑‍🎓 Currently learning `Machine Learing` and `Pattern Recognition`
+  🧑‍🎓 Currently learning `Machine Learning` and `Pattern Recognition`

   🪙 Used to learn `Accounting` for 2 years

-  💵 Interested in `Economy and Market Analysing`

   📸 Enjoy `Photographing`